 Kindness.
 No matter how much there is in our lives, we can always use more.
 If you feel you could use a bit more, here are 50 ways to create kindness that you can do everyday.

 The best way to receive more kindness, of course, is to give it.

-I’ve put together a list of fifty acts of kindness to make the world a better place – to the benefit of other people, the world – and yourself.
+I’ve put together a list of fifty acts of kindness to make the world a better place – to the benefit of other people, the world, and yourself.

 Most often, we think of kindness as doing something for another person without the thought of receiving anything in return.

 Self-kindness is vital to our well-being and confidence and can be demonstrated in so many different ways, from nourishing our bodies with healthy foods to surrounding ourselves in nature to daily meditation practice.

-And of course, a list of fifty is such a small start – use this list as a launch pad, and see where it can take you!
+And of course, a list of fifty is such a small start – use this list as a launchpad, and see where it can take you!
 There are surely hundreds – thousands – of additions that can be made to this list!